-Supervisors must have a good knowledge and understanding of the risk profile and internal control environment of financial institutions as well as the risk profile of their institutional types not only to determine the supervisory approach (see guidance on Core Principle 8) but also to employ the most effective tools and techniques and the mix of on-site and off-site activities, and corrective measures (EC 1).
-As noted, initiatives for serving unserved and underserved customers may include numerous small financial institutions, greater diversity of institutions, products, and delivery channels, as well as a greater number of third parties working with such institutions (whether related or contractually engaged as agents, partners or otherwise).
-Such diversity may require deployment of different supervisory tools from those used for conventional banking.
-For instance, assessing the quality of a traditional microloan portfolio37 usually cannot be done in the same manner as it is done for conventional commercial loans (eg with respect to sampling techniques, the checking of client documentation, the analysis of restructured loans, the rates of default, and the focus on larger exposures).
-Other examples are institutions delivering pre-approved loans through mobile phones using alternative credit scoring and credit screening models developed by outsourced parties, as well as institutions using retail agents as a delivery channel for their products and services.
-The supervisor may, if required, conduct an inspection of a third party such as an agent network manager.
+Supervisors must have a good knowledge and understanding of the risk profile and internal control environment of financial institutions as well as the risk profile of their institutional types, not only to determine the supervisory approach (see guidance on Core Principle 8) but also to employ the most effective tools and techniques and the mix of on-site and off-site activities, and corrective measures (EC 1).
+As noted, initiatives targeting unserved and underserved customers may include numerous small financial institutions, greater diversity of institutions, products and delivery channels, and a greater number of third parties working with such institutions (whether related or contractually engaged as agents, partners or otherwise).
+Such diversity may require greater reliance on off-site supervision as well as deployment of different supervisory tools from those used for conventional banking.
+For instance, the quality of a traditional microloan portfolio usually cannot be assessed in the same manner in which it is done for conventional commercial loans (eg with respect to sampling techniques; the checking of client documentation; the analysis of follow-on, restructured and delinguent loans; the guality of customer service and monitoring; and the focus on larger exposures).
+Other examples are institutions delivering preapproved loans through mobile phones using alternative credit scoring and credit screening models developed by outsourced parties, as well as institutions using retail agents as a delivery channel for their products and services.
+The supervisor may conduct an inspection of a third party such as an agent network manager.
+Supervisors may greatly benefit from the use of technology for the identification, analysis and assessment of risks associated with an increasingly complex financial sector landscape (eq tools to facilitate the gathering, transmitting, checking, processing and analysis of regulatory returns).

-Based on the knowledge of the particular sub-sectors and the supervisory approach chosen for each sub-sector, the supervisor establishes policies and procedures and a coherent process for planning and executing the supervisory activities in a consistent manner (EC 2).
+Based on the knowledge of the particular subsectors and the supervisory approach chosen for each subsector, the supervisor establishes policies and procedures and a coherent process for planning and executing the supervisory activities in a consistent manner (EC 2).
 Where the supervisor relies more heavily on off-site supervision, the need to build a robust surveillance system increases, as it enables the development of early warning indicators, which could inform supervisory responses and actions.
-Such a system should enable the supervisor to identify emerging risks that may be common to other institutions serving similar client segments, delivering similar products, or adopting similar strategies (eg partnerships to deliver services through mobile phones).
+Such a system should enable the supervisor to identify emerging risks that may be common to other institutions serving similar client segments, delivering similar products or adopting similar strategies (eg partnerships to deliver services through mobile phones).

 Supervisors should have a good level of intra-agency (EC 2) and sometimes inter-agency cooperation, coordination and information-sharing arrangements that are working effectively (see guidance in Core Principle 3) to produce an array of useful and constant information sources as determined by EC 3.
-For instance, in addition to financial data, a valuable source of information may be consumer complaints, particularly in fast growing markets.
-Supervisors may establish a framework for receiving and analysing complaints statistics (directly from both financial institutions and alternative dispute resolution mechanisms, or indirectly from a financial consumer protection authority or unit38) as a technique that helps in the identification of main business conduct and corporate governance weaknesses, issues with new products or channels, as well as regulatory compliance matters that could affect the financial strength of a given institution or a particular sector.
+For instance, in addition to financial data, a valuable source of information may be consumer complaints, particularly in fast-growing markets.
+Supervisors may establish a framework for receiving and analysing complaints statistics (directly from both financial institutions and alternative dispute resolution mechanisms, or indirectly from a financial consumer protection authority or unit) as a technique that helps in the identification of main business conduct and corporate governance weaknesses, issues with new products or channels, and regulatory compliance matters that could affect the financial strength of a given institution or a particular sector.